Search Member Login Accessibility Options

 Three in ten Indigenous people are living with a disability in the United States.
 However, funding for disability rights and justice represented only one cent of every $10 in foundation grants awarded in 2019, and only 0.46% of grant dollars awarded by U.S. foundations in 2016 explicitly benefited Native Americans.
 Philanthropy must take action to consistently and significantly fund inclusion, rights, and justice led by disabled Indigenous communities.

-CART and ASL interpretation will be provided.
-If you require another accommodation to fully participate in the webinar, please note it in your registration, or contact us at communications@disabilityphilanthropy.org.
-This free webinar is presented by the Disability & Philanthropy Forum, in partnership with Native Americans in Philanthropy.
+CART and ASL interpretation were provided.
+This free webinar was presented by the Disability & Philanthropy Forum, in partnership with Native Americans in Philanthropy.

 About the Panelists